 RAISE lessons on Inverse Reinforcement Learning + their Supplementary Material [1%]

-Coauthored the paper Categorizing Wireheading in Partially Embedded Agents, which will be presented at the AI Safety Workshop in IJCAI 2019 (under submission) [15%]
+Coauthored the paper Categorizing Wireheading in Partially Embedded Agents, and presented a poster at the AI Safety Workshop in IJCAI 2019 [15%]

 Posts on the AI Alignment Forum: